Groton, CT

 Frequently Asked Questions

-What are the safest neighborhoods in Groton?
+What types of crime are most common in Groton?